lynk-design/lynk/docs/components/dropdown.md

 ### Getting the Selected Item

-When dropdowns are used with [menus](/components/menu), you can listen for the `l-select` event to determine which menu item was selected.
+When dropdowns are used with [menus](/components/menu), you can listen for the `on:select` event to determine which menu item was selected.
 The menu item element will be exposed in `event.detail.item`.
 You can set `value` props to make it easier to identify commands.

 ```html preview
 <div class="dropdown-selection">